jobtech-openplatforms/openplatforms-overview/README.md

 This repository contains code that deals with actually fetching data from out-in (see description below) integrated platforms and provide the interface used by applications and platforms for managing their integrations.
 Two deployable units can be found here:

 * *Dev portal -*
 The dev portal is an app where developers can register an account and start developing gig platform integrations and application integrations.
-The app can be found here: [dev.openplatforms.org](https://dev.openplatforms.org/)
+The app can be found here: [openplatforms-devportal-app-test.jobtechdev.se](https://openplatforms-devportal-app-test.jobtechdev.se) (NOTE! test environment)
 * *Gig data API service-*
 The Gigdata API service is responsible for talking to platforms that have integrated with the API to fetch data from them upon request.